 The late Dr Stephen Winkley, former Headmaster of Uppingham and Rossall, and a former Chair of the Boarding Schools’ Association (BSA), was passionate about boarding.
 He strongly supported boarding in all its facets, from those young people who board to the staff who work so hard to provide outstanding pastoral care.

 In 2015, the BSA decided to launch an annual Stephen Winkley Boarding Achievement Award recognising the outstanding contribution of someone from the boarding community.
-Aimed not at Heads, but boarding staff on the front line, the first winner was Ed Coetzer, then a housemaster at Lord Wandsworth College in the UK and now working at Institute le Rosay in Switzerland.
+Aimed not at Heads, but boarding staff on the front line, the first winner was Ed Coetzer, then a housemaster at Lord Wandsworth College.

 “We are delighted the BSA Stephen Winkley Boarding Achievement Award has been created to honour the service of someone from the boarding family.”